Cmbrlnd/google-oauth-playground/README.md

     - If the Google access token is not verified successfully you will see an _error_ in the console.
     - You can force an error on the refresh button in 2 ways.
         1. Tamper with the _accessToken_ stored in _localStorage_.
-        2. Visit [Google Account](https://myaccount.google.com/) and login with the test account your are using to login to the application, navigate to the Third-party apps & service section.
-Select your registered application used in this application & delete the access to the application.
+        2. Visit [Google Account](https://myaccount.google.com/) and login with the test account your are using to login to the application, navigate to the Third-party apps and service section.
+Select your registered application used in this application and delete the access to the application.